Linear and nonlinear phase mixing for the gravitational Vlasov-Poisson system under an external Kepler potential: Proof of Theorem : Decay estimates for , and their derivatives

 Finally, notice that the $\alp = 1$ case in \eqref{eq:lim-k-est.main} is similar, except that the extra factor of $k$ restricts the number of derivatives to $I \leq N-2$. \qedhere

 \end{proof}

 Using Lemma~\ref{lem:lin-k-est}, we prove the following decay estimates for $\calL(t,r) - \calL(T,r)$. \begin{proposition} The following estimates hold for all $t \in [0,T]$:

 \end{proposition} \begin{proof} Fix $I \leq N+1$.
 Using the representation \eqref{eq:L-diff}, we note that the first two $\rd_r$ derivatives would either remove the outermost $r_1$, $r_2$ integral or acts on the $\f{1}{rr_1}$ weights.
 In either case, they would not cause time growth.
-Thus, using the bound in Lemma~\ref{lem:lin-k-est}, we obtain
+Thus, we have